atxtechbro/tech-skills-gym/progress-data/typing-skills.md

 The core of this approach is the continuous feedback loop:

-1. **Review history**: Check previous reports in .typing folder
+1. **Review history**: Check previous reports in progress-data folder
 2. **Warm-up**: Begin with exercises targeting known challenges
 3. **User feedback**: User reports their typed result with errors preserved
 4. **Pattern analysis**: Identify specific error patterns
 5. **Targeted exercise**: Create a new exercise specifically designed to address those patterns
 6. **Session report**: Generate a new report card at the end of the session
-7. **Save progress**: Store the report in the .typing folder for future reference
+7. **Save progress**: Store the report in the progress-data folder for future reference

 ## Split Keyboard Considerations